 - You have dehydrated skin (lack of water) and your skin’s barrier is compromised.
 This can happen when topical acne products are applied or even from a long airplane flight.
 Learn the difference between dry and dehydrated skin.)

 - Your skin’s barrier has been damaged by harsh products.
-(A product like Moisture Infusion Toner is a great way to repair the skin.)

 - You’re taking an oral medication where stinging of the skin is listed as a side effect.